mihai-negru/java-merger-files/README.md

     <Warning>: No file provided, Main.java will not contain a main method
     <Run>: Empty the Main.java
     <Run>: Generate Main.java
-    <Warning>: JobMarket.java has a main method, ignoring
+    <Warning>: JobMarket.java will not be added, has a main method
     <Run>: Recalibrate Main.java package and imports
     <Run>: Remove public key from java classes
     <Run>: Remove unnecessary newlines